 Is there a cure for cancer?
 This is a very complex question.
 Cancer is not a single unit.
 It is comprised of numerous individual diseases that are formed together because of the abnormal proliferation or growth of certain cells.
 Also, specific types of cancers, such as breast cancer, are made up of numerous different diseases that may require different management, although originating from the same general types of cells.
-Unfortunately, almost any normal process in the body can go askew, and when that happens, we suffer from diseases.
+Unfortunately, almost any normal process in the body can get abnormal and when that happens, we suffer from diseases.

 Breast cancer can be resected, lung cancer can be surgically detached (if caught early) or even cured with an EGF receptor antagonist much later.
-CML can be treated with Gleevec, Gastric MALToma can be treated with antibiotics, leukemia can be treated with bone marrow transplants, lymphomas with chemotherapy biologic treatments, colon cancer can be completely removed, squamous and basal cell and cell cancers can be removed, and many other cancers can be put into remission with radiation and/or chemotherapy.
+CML can be treated with Gleevec, Gastric MALToma can be treated with antibiotics, leukaemia can be treated with bone marrow transplants, lymphomas with chemotherapy biologic treatments, colon cancer can be completely removed, squamous and basal cell and cell cancers can be removed and many other cancers can be put into remission with radiation and/or chemotherapy.

 In order to get a ‘cure for cancer’, we must be able to independently destroy all of the abnormal cells in every one of these possible scenarios, which is not something that is possible at the moment, although efforts are going on to treat as many of these cancers as possible in a better way.
 Most significantly, it is also the case that for the most part, we live in an era where we are fortunate enough to live that long to even develop cancer.
 Humans did not develop to live till the age of 100.
 In the 1850s most people died by their late 30s, owing primarily to fatal infections and other ailments.
 Now with plentiful food, clean water, vaccines and antibiotics, we live till our 80’s.
 Something ultimately has to break and unfortunately, most frequently it is our own cells.